ferneediaz/DSA/README.md

-This is my personal notebook, for solutions i have answered on codewars and leetcode
+This is my personal notebook, for questions i have answered on codewars and leetcode